-- About the ACM Reciprocal Network
+About the ACM Reciprocal Network

-- Download ACM Reciprocal Program Museum List Brochure
+> - Download ACM Reciprocal Network Museum List Brochure

-- ACM's Role as Program Administrator
+> - ACM's Role as Program Administrator

-- Resources for Participating Museums
+> - Resources for Participating Museums

-The ACM Reciprocal Program is a voluntary network of ACM member museums open across the U.S. and Canada that reciprocate discounted admission to one another's members that hold premium family memberships.
+> The ACM Reciprocal Network is a voluntary group of ACM member museums open across the U.S. and Canada that reciprocate discounted admission to one another's members that hold premium family memberships.

-200 museums participate in the network and reciprocate 50% off general admission for up to six (6) people.
+> 200 museums participate in the network and reciprocate 50% off general admission for up to six (6) people.
 Card holder must be present.

-The list of museums participating in the network may change, so please call the museum you plan to visit ahead of time and to verify their participation in the ACM Reciprocal Netowrk.
+> The list of museums participating in the network may change, so please call the museum you plan to visit ahead of time and to verify their participation in the ACM Reciprocal Netowrk.

-On ACM's Find a Children's Museum online search pages, you will see that some museums have a red R button on the same parallel line as their name listing — this symbol indicates that the institution participates in the ACM Reciprocal Network.
+> On ACM's Find a Children's Museum online search pages, you will see that some museums have a red R button on the same parallel line as their name listing — this symbol indicates that the institution participates in the ACM Reciprocal Network.